Allergic to eggs: What else can be used when cooking?

 My brother-in-law is very allergic to eggs or egg products.
 What can I use as a substitute in recipes?

-- In place of each egg, use: 1-½ teaspoons of oil and 1-½ teaspoons of water and 1 teaspoon of baking powder
+- 1½ tablespoons of water mixed with 1½ tablespoons of oil and 1 teaspoon of baking powder

 With a little trial and error, you might find that these substitutions make for better dishes compared to their egg-laden counterparts.
 If not, you might find other tasty recipes that just don’t list eggs as an ingredient at all.